 Researchers who do not have access to SAS can use Appendix B & Appendix C for such information.
 For example: Tab 1 (PATIENTS) in Appendix B lists names, formats, and description of the variables in the PATIENTS dataset.
 The variable "RACE" is a character variable with length of 1.
 Its description is "Race of patient" and format is "RACEFMT.".
 In order to get the description of the values, Appendix C, tab R would be searched for RACEFMT.
 Below is what you can get from Appendix B and C.

 Appendix B, PATIENTS tab:

-RACE Char 1 \$RACEFMT.
-Race of patient --
+DACE Char 1 \$RΔCFFN/IT Dogs of nations RACE Char ŞRACEFIVII.
+Race of patient

 Appendix C, R tab: